NMFS-RADFish/radfish/docs/building-your-application/testing.md

 ### **Writing Browser Tests**

 Browser testing involves testing the application in a web browser environment.
-Tools like [Puppeteer](https://pptr.dev/) can be used alongside Jest.
+Tools like [Puppeteer](https://pptr.dev/) can be used alongside Vitest.
 Please note Puppeteer does not come included by default in the RADFish framework.

 1. **Basic Browser Test**: